Continued fractions over non-Euclidean imaginary quadratic rings: Abstract

 \section{Abstract}

-We propose and study a continued fraction algorithm that can be executed in an arbitrary imaginary quadratic ring, the novelty being a non-restriction to the five Euclidean cases.
-Many hallmark properties of classical continued fractions are shown to be retained, including exponential convergence, best-of-the-second-kind approximation quality (up to a constant), time complexity for a fixed ring, and periodicity of quadratic irrational expansions.
+We propose and study a generalized continued fraction algorithm that can be executed in an arbitrary imaginary quadratic field, the novelty being a non-restriction to the five Euclidean cases.
+Many hallmark properties of classical continued fractions are shown to be retained, including exponential convergence, best-of-the-second-kind approximation quality (up to a constant), periodicity of quadratic irrational expansions, and polynomial time complexity.